AlkiviadisAleiferis/hyperpack/README.rst

 The hyperpack library is an API for solving instances of the `2D Binpacking problem`_.
 Many different variations can be created and solved, accordind to the instantiation data.

-The theory of this library's implementation can be found in author's document `"A hyper-heuristic for solving variants of the 2D bin packing problem"`_.

-.. _`"A hyper-heuristic for solving variants of the 2D bin packing problem"`: https://github.com/AlkiviadisAleiferis/hyperpack-theory
+The library is multiprocessing enabled to minize execution times and `utilizes only pure python`, making the package dependency free.

 .. _`2D Binpacking problem`: https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=2cb8247534c9e889ac42b2362f0ad96c8c6b8c77

 The solvable variants can be summarized in the below characteristics:
-  - Any number and sizes of (rectangular) items (small objects)
+  - Any number and sizes of (rectangular) items (small objects).
-  - Any number and sizes of (rectangular) bins (large objects)
+  - Any number and sizes of (rectangular) bins (large objects).
   - The items can be rotated or not.

 Currently the library solves only packing problems, but a customization may be made also in